amoghatsunil/ENPM661_Final_Project/README.md

 Install libraries: numpy, matplotlib, and scipy.

 For running CBF-QP, it requires cvxpy, gurobipy, and shapely.
-This is a requirement from the original GitHub Repo that inspired this study.
+This is a requirement from the original GitHub Repo that inspired this study "https://github.com/tkkim-robot/visibility_rrt"

 Once that is all done, follow these steps to set up and launch the project in Gazebo: